 These amounts are all estimated suggestions.
-Use more or less of whatever ingredients to suit your taste.
+Use more or less of whatever ingredients to suit your taste for your fermented salsa.
 The important thing to remember is that you need approximately 9 grams of salt for each pound of veggies.

 The easy way to do this is in a food processor, but if you don’t have one, just chop/mince the ingredients to a size you like.

 First, add the tomatoes to your food processor and pulse until they are the size you want.
 Pour them into a big bowl and then add the onion, chilies, cilantro, and garlic to the food processor, pulse again until you like the size of the pieces.
 Add the onion and other veggies to the tomatoes, along with the lime juice, and an appropriate amount of salt.
 Mix well and pour the salsa into airtight containers.

 Now, just leave the jars on the counter for 2-3 days.
 Bam!
 That’s it.
 Fermented salsa that you can store in the fridge for at least a couple of months.
 Pretty easy, right?